Podcast: Cape Talk Interview with Mandy Johnson | Starts 1 minute into recording | Improve your life segment.

 - Relationship addiction

-- Stress-related illness - cancer, irritable bowel, hypertension, chronic fatigue
+- Stress-related illness such as cancer, irritable bowel, hypertension and chronic fatigue

 - Compulsive behaviour

 - The young girl who believes she needs a knight in shining armor to save her from a life of single hood is codependent.

 - The young boy who believes he cannot express his feelings because he will not be accepted by society is codependent.